Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet03/07/2023

-Speaking with VietNamNet reporter, Mr. Nguyen Van Huong, Head of Weather Forecast Department, National Center for Hydro-Meteorological Forecasting, said that from June 29 to now (July 2), in the North and the area from Thanh Hoa to Phu Yen, there has been widespread heat, caused by the influence of the low pressure area in the West combined with the foehn effect.
+Speaking to VietNamNet reporter, Mr. Nguyen Van Huong, Head of Weather Forecast Department, National Center for Hydro-Meteorological Forecasting, said that from June 29 to now (July 2), in the North and the area from Thanh Hoa to Phu Yen, there has been widespread heat, caused by the influence of the low pressure area in the West combined with the foehn effect.

 "The characteristic of this heat wave is that the heat lasts for a long time, the daytime temperature is not too high, but the nighttime temperature remains high, so the feeling of heat during this wave is more uncomfortable," Mr. Nguyen Van Huong informed.